-Public-private partnerships (PPPs) were formally introduced into the Thai legal framework by the promulgation of the Private Participation in State Undertakings Act BE 2535 (1992) (PPSU Act).
-For two decades the PPSU Act served as the foundational piece of legislation governing PPPs in Thailand; however, it lacked clear-cut criteria addressing matters of scope, duration and authority with regard to initiating and implementing PPPs.
+Public–private partnerships (PPPs) were formally introduced into the Thai legal framework by the promulgation of the Private Participation in State Undertakings Act BE 2535 (1992) (PPSU Act).
+For two decades the PPSU Act served as the basic piece of legislation governing PPPs in Thailand; however, it lacked clear-cut criteria addressing matters of scope, duration and authority with regard to initiating and implementing PPPs.
 To clarify those criteria, the Private Investments in State Undertakings Act BE 2556 (2013) (PISU Act) was enacted.
 The PISU Act explicitly states that Thailand is in need of infrastructure construction and various other forms of public services, an imperative that is echoed in many other state policies, development goals and plans.

 The year in review